 The following support article is to help you set up metric weightings for additions; this allows the additive calculator to work out how much of an Additive is required to reach the desired metric level.

 This is commonly used for KMBS or PMS, CUSO4 and a variety of other sulfur additions/solutions.

 Access your Sandbox database to set this up and test it out before doing the same in your Production database.

 This involves setting up the Metric and the Additive and then using the Addition calculator.

 Head into Winery setup > Production > Metrics.

-In this example I am using Free SO2, the important thing on this form is the ppm to g/L factor.
+In this example Free SO2 is used.
+The important thing on this form is the ppm to g/L factor.